-Bull Trout migrations to spawning grounds can occur as early as April and continue to September.
-In the Arrow Lakes tributaries, most spawning occurs from September to October (Ford et al. 1995; McPhail and Baxter 1996; Watry and Scarnecchia 2008) when water temperatures have dropped to 9° (McPhail and Murray 1979.
+Bull Trout migration to spawning grounds can occur as early as April and continue to September.
+In the Arrow Lakes tributaries, most spawning occurs from September to October (Ford et al. 1995; McPhail and Baxter 1996; Watry and Scarnecchia 2008) when water temperatures have dropped to 9°C (McPhail and Murray 1979).
 This temporal range makes it difficult to focus on a specific period during which to monitor tributary drawdown zone conditions (flows and reservoir levels) for Bull Trout passage.

-While juvenile Bull Trout have been observed in the drawdon zone of tributaries during previous spring passage assessments for Rainbow Trout, no adult Bull Trout have been observed during the four years of the tributary monitoring program.
-However, based on observed tributary temperatures in 2012, Bull Trout spawning would have likely started by early September.
-Temperatures of Upper Arrow tributaries were approaching 9°C (Figure 6-Section 4.0) by September 11, 2012.
-At this time passage scores were between 0.08 and 0.05 and remained above the 0.03 threshold through to the end of December (Figures 7 and 9) - a result of higher than average reservoir levels for this time.
-This suggests that Bull Trout access to Arrow tributaries was not impeded in 2012.
-Of the 6 tributaries identified in as being impassable during September 2012 field inspections (to Kokanee), none are known to be frequented by Bull Trout.
+Juvenile Bull Trout have been observed in the drawdown zone of tributaries during previous spring passage assessments for Rainbow Trout.
+An adult Bull Trout was observed in Drimmie Creek on October 10, 2013.
+During this time, the stream temperature was 7°C - corroborating the assumption that Bull Trout spawning is likely to commence mid to late September as temperatures of Upper Arrow tributaries usually drop to 9°C (Section 4.0, Figure 5).
+From mid-September through October 2013, passage scores were between 0.03 and 0.05.
+Scores then dropped below 0.03 at the end of October (Figures 9 and 10).
+By this time stream temperatures were at or below 5 °C. This suggests that Bull Trout access to Arrow tributaries was not impeded in 2013.
+Of the six tributaries identified in as being impassable or marginally passable during September 2013 field inspections Eagle Creek is the only tributary known to be frequented by Bull Trout.